Degrees of difference: The characteristics of NCOP target wards

 Similarly, the same areas returned the smallest percentages in managerial and professional occupations.
 Indeed, these areas were three times less likely to possess residents in higher and intermediate managerial and professional occupations than high participation neighbourhoods.
 Converting these differences into ratios provides some indication of the likelihood that young residents will ‘encounter locals with graduate-level jobs’.
 Accordingly, 1 in 3 adults in high participation areas were in managerial and professional roles compared with less than 1 in 8 for target wards (Raven, 2018, 405-6).

 The same study went on to consider various outreach responses advocated by the practitioners who were interviewed as part of the investigation.
 In revisiting these discussions, two suggestions appear to have particular resonance given the distinct character of these areas.
 The first concerns the role that undergraduates can play in working with young people from neighbourhoods where few locals can offer first-hand accounts of university life and study.
 The second relates to a recommendation that is also made by Wiseman et al (2017, 14).
 This concerns providing ‘young people [with] access to a wide range of graduate employers and employees’, especially in careers they are unlikely to encounter during ‘everyday life’ and in their ‘local communit[ies]’.

 For more information about this study, or to share your experiences of working in such neighbourhoods, do not hesitate to contact the author, Dr Neil Raven.

-Neil Raven is a FACE Exec Member and Educational Consultant
+Blog by Neil Raven - FACE Exec Member and Educational Consultant

 Raven, N. 2018.
 Understanding areas of educational disadvantage: an examination of outreach target wards in the county of Essex, Research in Post-Compulsory Education, 23:3, 391-413